Main output matrices

 ...

 Inside each subject’s directory you’ll find the session folders, unless you have a single session and you don’t specify the ses- in your dataset.
-Six main directories are inside each subject folder: anat, dwi, func, logs, QC and xfm.
+Six main directories are inside each subject folder: anat, dist, dwi, func, logs, maps, mpc, parc, QC and xfm.
 The connectomes are stored in four main directories:

 • Structural connectome (DWI): dwi/connectomes